Drumskinny

 Drumskinny (from Irish Droim Scine 'ridge of the knife/edge') is the site of a stone circle in the townland of Drumskinny, County Fermanagh, Northern Ireland.
 With the inclusion of an adjacent cairn and alignment, the stone circle is a State Care Historic Monument in Fermanagh and Omagh district, at grid ref: H 2009 7072.
-The site was excavated in 1962 and is believed to have built around 2000 BC.
+The site was discovered in 1934 and excavated in 1962 and is believed to have been built around 2000 BC.

+The circle is 43 feet in diameter and appears to similar to the Beaghmore stone circles found in County Tyrone.
+Drumskinny originally had 39 stones which ranged in size, thickness and height.

 There are also two other townlands in Northern Ireland called Drumskinny: in the civil parish of Clonfeacle in County Tyrone; and in the civil parish of Dromore also in County Tyrone.